pflagerd/interactive-curves-and-surfaces-three-js/md/ 1 Introduction to CAGD/ 5 Control Points The Start of CAGD.md

 #### Exercise 1.5.1

-In this exercise, you'll create an application  in threejs using `template/` as a starting point.
+In this exercise, you'll create an application  in threejs using `template/` as a starting point.1.5.2

 1. Follow the detailed instructions in `template/README.md` describing how to create a new application using `template/` as a starting point.
 2. Make sure to read the code.
 You'll want to keep the threejs documentation for r124 handy.
 Look up the classes and methods as you read.
 There's no faster way to learn threejs.